 Frequently Asked Questions about BRAE

-Answered by Dr. Richard Cavaletto, BRAE Department Head: Thanks for inquiring about BRAE at Cal Poly.
 While the competition to get into Cal Poly is rigorous, it isn’t impossible.
 Admission is competitive among the students that apply for a specific major.
 The higher demand of some programs has raised the entrance bar very high.
-Entrance is based on three factors, (percentages are approximate) 1.
-GPA (50%), 2.
-SAT/ACT Scores (45%) and 3. extra-curricular activities (5%).
-Stats for Fall 2010 Freshman are:
+Entrance is based on three factors (percentages are approximate): GPA (50%), SAT/ACT Scores (45%) and extra-curricular activities (5%).
+For example, statistics of Fall 2010 Freshman were:

 Ave GPA = 3.84